star-cats/blinky-dome/Patterns/README.md

 a second copy inside your jar will collide.
 Don't change that scope.

 **Two versions of the pattern in the browser.**
-Two jars are reachable under `~/Chromatik/Packages`.
-Check both that folder and `Patterns/blinky-dome/` for a stray jar. `mvn`-driven builds always overwrite the one stable filename, so this usually means a hand-copied leftover — including one from before this folder used symlinks, which `./install.sh` clears out for you.
+Two jars are reachable under `Packages/`. `mvn`-driven builds always overwrite the one stable filename, so this means a stray copy — a hand-placed jar, or a versioned one left by an older build.
+Delete everything in `Packages/` except `blinky-dome-patterns.jar` and rebuild.

 **`error: no JDK found`.**
 `build.sh` checks, in order: `JAVA_HOME`, `/usr/libexec/java_home -v 21+`,